-(d) 10-year wind-up
+(d) Wind-up of Fund

 The Trustee will convene a meeting of unitholders within three (3) months of every Anniversary Date.
-The first Anniversary Date is the 10th anniversary of the commencement of the Fund.
-The second Anniversary Date is the 15th anniversary of the commencement of the Fund.
+An Anniversary Date is calculated by reference to the date of the commencement of the Fund: 14 July 2011.
+The first Anniversary Date is the 10th anniversary of the commencement of the Fund: 14 July 2021.
+The second Anniversary Date is the 15th anniversary of the commencement of the Fund: 14 July 2026.
 Each subsequent Anniversary Date is the 5th anniversary of the previous Anniversary Date.
 The purpose of each such meeting will be to consider a resolution to continue the Fund.
 Unless such a resolution is passed at the meeting by more than 50% of unitholders (by value) attending the meeting, the Fund will terminate and, in accordance with the Fund's trust deed, its assets will be realised and the net proceeds (after meeting all Fund liabilities) will be distributed to unitholders.

-The ACO will not be entitled to vote at any such meeting regardless of whether it holds units in the Fund.
+The ACO is not entitled to vote at any such meeting regardless of whether it holds units in the Fund.
 The Fund Administration Deed between the Trustee and the ACO records the ACO's disentitlement to vote in these circumstances.